 The Mechanism under which requestors may seek review of ICANN’s DIDP responses

 In order to make the communication between ICANN and the public more powerful and to demonstrate that public requests matters, there needs to be a clear and credible mechanism through which requestors seek review of ICANN’s DIDP responses.
-Therefore, the ALAC agrees with the proposal of having the ombudsman take on this role.
+Therefore, the ALAC supports the proposal of having the ombudsman take on this role.
+Should the Ombudsman or the ICANN Complaints Officer be designated as a potential recourse against an unsatisfactory DIDP response, this must be noted in the policy itself, and in the DIDP response.

 Responses to related questions: